 Washington Employment Lawyers

-In her commercial litigation practice, Stephanie focuses on complex business disputes, employment and trade secrets issues, disputes between members of closely held companies and trust and estate litigation.
-She represents corporations, closely held businesses, fiduciaries as well as individual parties...
+In her commercial litigation practice, Stephanie focuses on complex business disputes, disputes between members of closely held companies and trust and estate litigation.
+She represents corporations, closely held businesses, fiduciaries as well as individual parties involved in these types of...

 He has briefed and argued multiple appeals, including cases before the Ninth Circuit Court of Appeals and the Washington Supreme Court.
 In his practice he has represented families in wrongful death cases, victims in sexual abuse cases, and many returning U.S. service members who face discrimination or retaliation in the workplace.